BBFA(LEGAL) - ETHICS: CONFLICT OF INTEREST DISCLOSURES

 Local Gov't Code 176.003(a)–(a-1)

-A local government officer shall file the conflicts disclosure statement with the records administrator of a district not later than 5:00 p.m. on the seventh business day after the date on which the officer becomes aware of the facts that require the filing of the statement.
+A local government officer shall file the conflicts disclosure statement with the records administrator of the district not later than 5:00 p.m. on the seventh business day after the date on which the officer becomes aware of the facts that require the filing of the statement.
 Local Gov't Code 176.003(b)

 "Agent" means a third party who undertakes to transact some business or manage some affair for another person by the authority or on account of the other person.
 The term includes an employee.
 Local Gov't Code 176.001(1)